 There’s a scene in the BBC adaptation of Dickens’s ‘Little Dorrit’, where, having fallen on hard times, Edmund Sparkler suggests to his social-climbing wife Fanny that they might move to a ‘less expensive part of town’, such as… ‘Fulham’.
 ‘Fulham!’ she shrieks, plainly outraged.
 But this one-time poor cousin of Chelsea is, in culinary terms at least, on the up.

 First came the Harwood Arms – the first and only London pub to hold a Michelin star – and now there's the Malt House.
-Like its award-winning near neighbour, it also has a high-profile founder (Claude Bosi, of the even starrier Hibiscus), is in a spruced-up, handsome old pub and serves British-style cooking of the highest standard.
+Like its award-winning near neighbour, it also has a high-profile founder (Claude Bosi, of the even starrier Hibiscus), and is now owned by chef Paul Merrett and restauranteur Greg Bellamy within the pair's Jolly Fine Pub group.
+It's a spruced-up, handsome old venue and serves British-style cooking of the highest standard.

 There were own-made pork scratchings: rich, dense, and with the faintest hint of malt vinegar.
 Then a hotpot of mutton and apricot, served in a Lilliputian cast-iron casserole, with a fan of wafer-thin potatoes revealing a mellow, full-flavoured stew so yielding, so tender, that your granny could have left her dentures on the bedside table and still enjoyed it.
 Triple-cooked chips were no less memorable: crispy on the outside and fluffy on the inside, just as a designer chip should be.
 Finally, pitched perfectly at the ladies who lunch, a light-as-air malted 'ice cream’ fashioned from soya milk, sprinkled with crumbled biscuit and given a moreish slick of buttery salted caramel: it had just a frisson of naughtiness.